openshift/aws-load-balancer-operator/docs/prerequisites.md

 # Pre-Requisites

 ## CredentialsRequest
+Additional AWS credentials are needed for the operator to be successfully installed.
+This is needed to interact with subnets and VPCs.

 ### For non-STS clusters

-1. Additional AWS credentials are needed for the operator to be successfully installed.
-This is needed to interact with subnets and VPCs.
-2. Create AWS credentials profile for the operator
+1. Create AWS credentials profile for the operator:

     ```bash
     cat << EOF > credentials